 Your duffel bag contains everything else you need for the trek, including your sleeping bag and sleeping mat

 Your daypack should contain drinking water, snacks, your camera and any extra clothes you might need that day.
 Everything else goes in your duffel bag, which is carried by a porter.

 When packing for Kilimanjaro we recommend you include the following water carriers:

-- Built-in camel bag with drinking hose (ideal, but not essential)
+- Built-in hydration pack with drinking hose (ideal, but not essential)